ZupIT/beagle-docs/content/en/backend/get-started/creating-a-project-from-scratch.md

 And then the **`Controller`** class.

 1. In the controller package, create a class and name it `ScreenController`.
-It must be annotated with `@RestController` to expose its components through the Rest API.
+It must be annotated with `@RestController` to expose its components through the Rest API;
-2. He will receive a `ScreenBeagleService` through his main builder, so Spring can inject it for you.
+2. It will receive a `ScreenBeagleService` through its main builder, so Spring can inject it for you;
 3. Create your class as in the example below:

 ```kotlin